xoxor4d/iw3xo-dev/README.md

 4) Download the latest iw3xo-rtx `github actions` build:
   Release-binaries-rtx - https://github.com/xoxor4d/iw3xo-dev/actions
-  - Drop `iw3x.dll` and the contents of the `assets-remix` folder into your cod4 root directory
+  - Drop `iw3x.dll` and the contents of the `assets-remix` folder [rtx only] into your cod4 root directory

 <br>